hsfl/cosmos-core/README.md

 * Select a build directory (or use the default)
 * Select Generator : ex: MinGW Generator (Desktop Qt 5.5.1 MinGW 32 bit)
 * Hit "Run CMake"
-* Go to Projects -> Build Steps -> Details (expand the icon) on additional arguments add "-j5" or whatever number of cores that your computer supports + 1
+* Optional step to compile the code faster.
+Please read note 1 if interested
 * on Targets select "install"
 * Build the project : ctrl + b and wait some minutes to finish
 * Check your "cosmos" folder (ex: C:\cosmos) to see the files that were installed